Liam Gibbs

-Club career
+Career

 Ipswich Town

 Gibbs joined the Ipswich Town academy in 2011, progressing through the club's youth system and captaining the club's youth sides at under-15 and under-16 levels.
 He signed a scholarship in 2018.
-He made his first-team debut for the club on 12 November 2019, appearing as a second-half substitute in a 0–1 away loss to Colchester United in an EFL Trophy group stage match.
+He made his first-team debut for the club on 12 November 2019, appearing as a second-half substitute in a 1–0 away loss to Colchester United in an EFL Trophy group stage match.
 On 16 December, Gibbs signed his first professional contract with the club, signing an 18-month deal.

 Norwich City

-On 23 July 2021, Gibbs joined rival side Norwich City for an undisclosed fee, signing a four-year deal.
+On 23 July 2021, Gibbs joined East Anglian rivals Norwich City for an undisclosed fee, signing a four-year deal.

+In April 2023, Gibbs scored his first senior goal for Norwich in an away EFL Championship fixture against Blackburn Rovers.

+In July 2023, Gibbs signed a new five-year deal with Norwich to run through to 2028.
+He also was given the number 8 shirt, previously worn by Isaac Hayden.